“Design school doesn’t teach the strategic language that is now essential to getting your job done.”

 I’m a fan of the industry as well as a practitioner.
 In this scenario, my eye-balling has probably led me to understand the client’s position in the landscape and identify the opportunities relative to their competitors.
 I like to know what I think before I'm asked if I wanted the business, I’ve already been thinking about what would generate the types of press releases that would position the brand where I’d like it to be.
 Everything else is building trust and assembling the right team to make that a reality.

-— In one of our favourite podcasts, Let’s talk Branding, you mention that a creative brief ideally should inspire a thousand pictures.
+— In one of our favorite podcasts, Let’s talk Branding, you mention that a creative brief ideally should inspire a thousand pictures.
 How should this ideal brief look like and what is the advantage creative professionals have over corporate teams in setting it up?

 Each creative brief is relative to what is being solved but I think our advantage is that we are the ones tasked with bringing the experience to life.
 This isn’t abstract or foreign to us and therefore the tension that produces creative sparks is within our control.